challapradyumna/dgauth/README.md

 /jwks - Returns a standard json formatted jwks which are stored in backend/keys

 /login - Takes you through OAuth authentication of google and generate a refresh and access token with one of the self signed cert in keys directory.

+## schema.graphql

+Read Schema.md for more details on the schema.